developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxCameraManager/index.md

     ![img](../../images/MxCameraManagerTutorialImages/camera_profile_created.jpg)

-6. Click Finish and your Camera profile for configuring the use of all Cameras on Symbol devices is created.
+6. Click Finish and your Camera profile for configuring the use of all Cameras on Zebra devices is created.

     ![img](../../images/MxCameraManagerTutorialImages/camera_manager_profile_created.jpg)